 Nerve damage during the placement of the implant, causing pain or numbness.

-Health complications caused by dental implants is a rare occurrence and most of them can be solved with minor interventions.
-Choosing from Qunomedical-approved dentists will help to minimize the chance of any complications, as these dentists have been thoroughly vetted to ensure they carry out treatment at a consistently high quality.
+It’s worth noting that health complications caused by dental implants is a rare occurrence and most of them can be solved with minor interventions.

 How Much Is a Dental Implant?

-Below are starting prices across a variety of countries, based on the cost for one dental implant.
-These prices are not fixed or guaranteed and they may vary from patient to patient, depending on a number of different factors.
+Below are starting prices for one dental implant across different countries.
+These prices are not fixed or guaranteed and they may vary depending on various factors.

 Why Choose Qunomedical?

 With Qunomedical, you can be sure that you’ll get high-quality healthcare at a fair price.
 We’re an independent company that always puts patients first.